Flamingo Las Vegas Restaurants: 6 Best Places to Eat

 Club Cappuccino

-Found in the lobby near the casino, it is the ideal location to grab a bite on your way out the Flamingo Las Vegas.
-Please note there is no seating area here, this is only a spot for takeaway and deliveries.
+Found in the lobby near the casino, it is the ideal location to grab a bite on your way out of the Flamingo Las Vegas.
+Please note there is no seating area here, as this is only a spot for takeaway and deliveries.

 • Price Range: $